emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Start EMQX Cloud

 EMQX Cloud is the first fully managed MQTT 5.0 public cloud service in the world.
-With the support of EMQX Cloud, you can create an EMQX cluster on the cloud and use all the features of EMQX Enterprise.
+With the support of EMQX Cloud you can create an EMQX cluster in the cloud and use all the features of EMQX Enterprise.

-This allows you to spend more time on business connections and less time for EMQX operation, maintenance, and management.
+This allows you to spend more time on business connections and less time on EMQX operation, maintenance, and management.

 - [Create and login EMQX cloud account](https://docs.emqx.com/en/cloud/latest/quick_start/introduction.html)